NUS1996/Coffee_sales-/README.md

 ---

+## 📊 Data Source

+The data used in this project is sourced from [Coffee Sales Data](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=Coffee).
+You can access the dataset directly from this link.

 ## 📊 Data Description
 - **Maven Roasters Sales Data:** Transaction-level data with date, product, price, and quantity as well as store location.
--
-The data used in this project is sourced from [Coffee Sales Data](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=Coffee).
-You can access the dataset directly from this link.

 ---

 ## 🔧 Technologies Used